Higher Education Administration (M.Ed.)

 campus

-For aspiring professionals in search of education careers that matter, the Higher Education Administration program is designed to produce leaders.
+For aspiring professionals in search of education careers that matter, a Higher Education Administration (M.Ed.) degree is designed to produce leaders.
 The Higher Education Administration program is for students who plan to enter administrative roles at colleges and universities, state education agencies, or postsecondary-related nonprofits.

-Through integrated coursework and practicum experiences, students in the Higher Education Administration will have the opportunity to explore areas such as student affairs and enrollment management, and examine local, state, and national policies that impact higher education.
+Through integrated coursework and practicum experiences, students in the Higher Education Administration program will have the opportunity to explore areas such as student affairs and enrollment management and examine local, state, and national policies that impact higher education.

 Karla Coleman García, M.Ed.